scolapicchioni/blazor/Lab05/readme.md

     - Open the `Repository` and change the `using` to match the new namespaces
 - In the `PhotoSharingApplication.Frontend.BlazorWebAssembly`
     - Open `Program.cs` and change the `using` to match the new namespaces
-    - Open every Page and change the `using` (or just delete them from each page and add the correct ones to the _`Imports.razor`)
 - In the `PhotoSharingApplication.Frontend.BlazorComponents`
-    - Open `PhotoEditComponent` and `PhotoDetailsComponent` and change the `using` to match the new namespaces
+    - Open every Page and Component and change the `using` (or just delete them from each page and add the correct ones to the _`Imports.razor`)

 Run the application and verify that everything works as before